ngshaohui/BusArrivalBot/README.md

 - [Feature] DB backup mechanism
 - [Feature] Paginate search query
 - [Feature] Compare common stops
-- [Optimization] Cache user_settings
-  - Implement a UserData adapter, much like BusServiceAdapter in order to add a cache
 - [Optimization] Reduce size of Dockerfile (currently 299.53 MB)
   - Can use `docker history <IMAGE_NAME>` to check which command adds how much size